The Feature Speed Formula: a flexible approach to scale hyper-parameters of deep neural networks: Introduction

 \section{Introduction}

-The ability of deep Neural Networks (NNs) to learn hierarchical representations of their inputs has been argued to be behind their strong performance in many data-intensive machine learning tasks~\citep{lecun2015deep}.
-Yet, the process via which gradient-based training leads to feature learning remains mysterious and defies our intuition as some architectures can even reach zero loss without feature learning at all~\citep{jacot2018neural}.
-This limited understanding makes it difficult to design NNs architectures and hyper-parameters (HP) scalings, and begs the development of tools to predict and control feature learning.
+The ability of deep Neural Networks (NNs) to learn hierarchical representations of their inputs has been argued to be behind their strong performance in data-intensive machine learning tasks~\citep{lecun2015deep}.
+Yet, the process via which gradient-based training leads to feature learning remains mysterious and defies our intuition; some architectures can even reach zero loss without feature learning at all~\citep{jacot2018neural}.
+This limited understanding makes it difficult to design NNs architectures and hyper-parameters (HP) scalings, and begs the development of tools to quantify feature learning.

 In this paper, we demonstrate that the \emph{backward-feature angle} (BFA) $\theta_\ell$ between the feature updates and the backward pass (at layer index $\ell$) is a central object in this quest.
-Indeed, we show that the magnitude of feature updates after one GD step, at any training time, can be expressed via a simple and general \emph{feature speed formula} in terms of this angle, the loss decay and the magnitude of the backward pass.
+Indeed, we show that the magnitude of feature updates after one GD step, at any training time, can be expressed via a simple \emph{feature speed formula} in terms of this angle, the loss decay and the magnitude of the backward pass.
 Given the knowledge of $\theta_\ell$, this leads to a general approach to quantify key dynamical properties of the training dynamics of NNs -- such as the speed of feature learning and loss decay -- and to characterize the HP scalings satisfying these properties.

 \paragraph{Contributions} Our contributions are the following: